 Understanding the Extended UTXO model

 The EUTXO handbook is now out!
-You can find a deep dive about Cardano's EUTXO accounting model here.
+Deep dive into Cardano's EUTXO accounting model here.

 Cardano (like Bitcoin) is an Unspent Transaction Output (UTXO)-based blockchain, which utilizes a different accounting model for its ledger from other account-based blockchains like Ethereum.
 Cardano implements an innovative Extended Unspent Transaction Output (EUTXO) model, which is introduced by the Alonzo upgrade to support multi-assets and smart contracts.